vipulnaik/diet-exercise-health/logs/vision-checklist-log.md

     - Scores: 101 wpm, 106 wpm, 101 wpm
   - [x] Right eye only (left eye closed) at 75% magnification (threshold of 80 wpm on at heast one of three attempts)
     - Scores: 103 wpm, 95 wpm, 109 wpm

-### (2) Medium distance vision

-- Functional slightly-longer distance vision test: Read vaseline and supplement bottle texts (30 to 35 inches)
-  - [ ] Both eyes
-  - [ ] Left eye only
-  - NOTE: Keep both eyes open for about a minute before proceeding to the right eye; this helps with refocusing
-  - [ ] Right eye only
-- Functional medium distance vision test: Try to read the FineDine and Craftsman packages at a distance of about 6 feet (basically, read them seated); start at a slight angle and then work my way to straight reading
-  - [ ] Both eyes
-  - [ ] Left eye only
-  - NOTE: Keep both eyes open for about a minute before proceeding to the right eye; this helps with refocusing
-  - [ ] Right eye only